People to People (EP)

 People to People is the second extended play (EP) by the American band DNCE, released on June 15, 2018, through Republic Records.
-Production was handled by Robin Hannibal, Stuart Crichton, and Ido Zmishlany.
+The production was handled by Robin Hannibal, Stuart Crichton, and Ido Zmishlany.
 The project marks a more serious sound from the band, which contrasts with earlier, more wackier releases.

 The EP was the last project DNCE released before their hiatus, in which the lead singer Joe Jonas and drummer Jack Lawless resumed work with the Jonas Brothers in 2019.
-This also marked their last project with bassist and keyboardist Cole Whittle, who did not return to DNCE after the band reunited in early 2022.
+This also marked their last project with the bassist and keyboardist Cole Whittle, who did not return to DNCE after the band reunited in early 2022.

 People to People received positive to mixed reviews from music critics, who noted its mature nature in comparison to the band's previous works.
-Jonas' vocals were generally praised, while the songs in the EP were considered good, but also forgettable.
+Jonas's vocals were generally praised, while the songs in the EP were considered good, but also forgettable.

 Background and promotion

 DNCE released the single "Dance", on January 26, 2018.
 On the same day, they performed the song on the Ellen DeGeneres Show, which coincided with the host's birthday celebration.
 On April 6, the band made a featuring appearance on Italian record producer duo Merk & Kremont's single, "Hands Up".
 Then, on the days leading up to the EP's release, the band teased the upcoming songs on their Instagram account.
-And on June 15, they released their second extended play, People to People, as a surprise release.
-The cover art was designed by Mexican-American artist Carlos Ramirez.
+On June 15, they released their second extended play, People to People, as a surprise release.
+The cover art was designed by the Mexican-American artist Carlos Ramirez.

-In order to promote the record, on June 17, 2018, the band performed the first track from the EP, "TV in the Morning", on The Voice Australia season 7's finale, on which frontman Jonas was acting as a coach alongside Delta Goodrem, Kelly Rowland and Boy George.
+In order to promote the record, on June 17, 2018, the band performed the first track from the EP, "TV in the Morning", on The Voice Australia season 7's finale, on which frontman Jonas was acting as a coach next to fellow singers Kelly Rowland, Delta Goodrem and Boy George.
 DNCE served as the opening act for Bruno Mars on the Latin America leg, as well as in select dates in Europe, for the 24K Magic World Tour (2017–18).

+Music

 Lyrics and themes

 These new songs represent the evolution that the band has gone through over the last couple of years.
 They're a little more chill, sophisticated.
 We've matured together, and so has the music.

 — – Joe Jonas on the songs featured on their new EP, via Entertainment Focus.

-Billboard regarded the songs on the EP as showcasing DNCE in a "different, more serious side to their musicality", with lead singer, Joe Jonas, singing about "different aspects of romance, from casual encounters to maintaining the strength of a good and solid relationship".
-On that regard, Jonas stated that the songs on the EP present a different and more serious side to the band, to which he commented: "I feel like musically, the band's come a long way", adding, "we released "Cake by the Ocean" two years ago.
+Billboard regarded the songs on the EP as showcasing DNCE in a "different, more serious side to their musicality", with the lead singer Joe Jonas singing about "different aspects of romance, from casual encounters to maintaining the strength of a good and solid relationship".
+On that regard, Jonas stated that the songs on the EP present a different and more serious side to the band, to which he commented: "I feel like musically, the band's come a long way", adding, "we released 'Cake by the Ocean' two years ago.
 It's fun, it's wacky, we're so proud of it, but there's a serious side to us as well".